8 Mile (film): Box office

-8 Mile opened with $51,240,555 in its opening weekend, the then second-highest opening for an R-rated movie in the U.S., after Hannibal.
+8 Mile opened with $51,240,555 in its opening weekend, at the time the second-highest opening for an R-rated movie in the U.S., after Hannibal.
 The film would hold the record for having the highest November opening weekend for an R-rated film until 2024 when Gladiator II surpassed it.
 It topped the box office upon opening, beating The Santa Clause 2.
 During its second weekend, the film dropped into second place behind Harry Potter and the Chamber of Secrets, making $21.3 million.
 The film would go on to gross $116,750,901 domestically and $126,124,177 overseas, for a total of $242,875,078 worldwide.
 The film's final domestic gross would hold the film at in Box Office Mojo's "Pop Star Debuts" list, behind Austin Powers in Goldmember (Beyoncé) and The Bodyguard (Whitney Houston).

 In Slovenia, the film made an opening gross of $18,000, making it the fourth-highest opening for a Universal film in the country, behind Twister, The Lost World: Jurassic Park and Bridget Jones's Diary.
 In Austria, it was Universal's second-highest opening in the country at the time, behind American Pie 2.
 Then, 8 Mile beat The Lord of the Rings: The Two Towers to reach the number one spot in the UK, collecting a total of $7.2 million in its opening weekend.